chatwoot/chatwoot-flutter-sdk/README.md

     NB `<yourapp_name>` uses this format for the file name.

-3. Go to that path
+3. Go to the created app directory

     `cd <chatwootfluttersdk_app>`